joergBeigang/grblHal_pendant/README.md

 easy to calculate and it has the nice side effect that there is no need for any stop jog real time commands.
 This gives a pretty secure feeling when jogging.
-I personally often like to touch of with a running spindle, for example when preparing stock with a indexed end mill.
+I personally often like to touch off with a running spindle, when preparing stock with a indexed end mill for example.
 And like this, this feels really smooth.

-UART mode of grblHal is enabled, and disabled automatically.
+The UART mode of grblHal is enabled, and disabled automatically.
 So you can switch between the computer and pendant without pressing any buttons.

 The code is using the arduino framework, and a few libraries: